 Lastly, keep your arms at a 90 degree angle when you swing them forward and back.

 Take it in your stride

-Your running stride should focus on quickening your turn over so your feet land right under you.
+Your running stride (also known as your running cadence) should focus on quickening your turn over so your feet land right under you.

 Likewise, if your heel hits the ground first (referred to as heel strike), this will cause impact forces in your knee and hip which can lead to a multitude of running-related injuries.

 According to a 2016 study, there are ways to retrain your foot strike pattern (e.g. go from a heel strike to a mid-foot strike), but it is not something that can happen overnight.

 With all these tips to remember, it can be hard to actually relax on a run, right?

 If you think about it too much, it’ll put you off your run.
 Running, after all, is supposed to be relaxing, like a form of moving meditation, or mindful running.

 One of the best tips I can offer to help you improve running form is just to relax.
 Before you go on your run, tell yourself to just “relax and go”.

 You’ll be surprised at how much tension gets stored up in your muscles if you don’t take time to just relax and be in the moment.